google/jpegli/CONTRIBUTING.md

 to the language as needed:

 ```
-// Copyright (c) the JPEG XL Project Authors.
+// Copyright (c) the Jpegli Project Authors.
 All rights reserved.
 //
 // Use of this source code is governed by a BSD-style
 // license that can be found in the LICENSE file.